strata-mvc/strata/docs/saving.md

 * Adding the form in the view
 * Saving the data through the model object.

+{% include workinprogress.html %}

 # Setting up the controller

 Your controller can expose the form using a shortcode.
-In the following example, we declare a shortcode titled `[songform]` that will print out the form's generated html.
-Because of scoping we must send the current controller's view variables in the shortcode callback as discussed [in the Controller documentation](/docs/controllers/).
+In the following example, we declare a shortcode labeled `[songform]` that will print out the form's generated html.
+The shortcode callbacks are discussed [in the Controller documentation](/docs/controllers/#shortcodes-and-exposing-actions).

 Implying you have [created routing routes](/docs/routes/) that will reach the `create` action, you can now start crafting your tools.
 You need to declare a model entity and a form object that will both be used to validate posted data.

-Upon each page loads when `$form->process()` is called, the form will validate values in the `$_POST` array and look for variables that match the attributes of the entities passed to it.
+Upon each page load, when `$form->process()` is called, the form will validate values in the `$_POST` array and look for variables that match the attributes of the entities passed to it.
 This allows you to validate multiple entities in the same form.

 Because a form is considered completed once form steps are completed (if there were any) and when all the attributes have passed the automated validation tests, we can save the form by passing it to the model entity.